A lower bound of the crossing number of composite knots: Estimation of the number of crossings

-Then those $2$-handles of $(M_i'',A_i'')$ contain no subarcs from $K$.
-The intersection of each $S_{i,j}$ with the union of $2$-handles is a union of pairwise disjoint disks, so we can choose $\mu_{i,j}$ for each $j$ so that it is disjoint from the $2$-handles.
-Hence all those $\mu_{i,j}$ lie in the handlebody $H_i$, and so does the knot $\widehat{A}_i''$.
+After applying the isotopy, the 2-handles of $\mathcal{H}_{X,i}$ are disjoint from $A_i''$.
+Because the intersection of each $S_{i,j}$ with all these 2-handles is a union of pairwise disjoint disks, we can pick the $\mu_{i,j}$ so that it is disjoint from the 2-handles of $\mathcal{H}_{X,i}$.
+So, we can let $\mu_i\subset H_i$.
+Actually, $\mu_i$ can also avoid the 1-handles with model $Z_1$.